navnit75/git_and_github/git_notes.md

 ```shell
 git log
 ```
-* It will show an identifier for every commit called commit hash.
+* It will show an identifier for every commit called `commit hash`.

 ## Atomic Commits
 * Keep your commits on single thing.